Luigian/Questions/README.md

 In the main function, we first load the files from the corpus directory into memory (via the `load_files` function).
 Each of the files is then tokenized (via `tokenize`) into a list of words, which then allows us to compute inverse document frequency values for each of the words (via `compute_idfs`).
 The user is then prompted to enter a query.
 The `top_files` function identifies the files that are the best match for the query.
 From those files, sentences are extracted, and the `top_sentences` function identifies the sentences that are the best match for the query.

-### Global variables

 * `FILE_MATCHES` specifies how many files should be matched for any given query.

 * `SENTENCES_MATCHES` specifies how many sentences within those files should be matched for any given query.

-* By default, each of these values is 1.
+By default, each of these values is 1.
 The AI will find the top sentence from the top matching document as the answer to the question.

-### load_files
+### Loading the data

 * The `load_files` function accepts the name of a directory and return a dictionary mapping the filename of each .txt file inside that directory to the file’s contents as a string.